 Aeration can help relieve soil compaction, allowing your grass to grow deeper roots and make better use of water and fertilizer.

-SOIL COMPACTION – Turfgrass in compacted soil (left) grows slowly, lacks vigor and becomes thin or does not grow at all.
+Soil Compaction – Turfgrass in compacted soil (left) grows slowly, lacks vigor and becomes thin or does not grow at all.
 Core aeration (center) removes small cores of soil, depositing them on the surface of the turf.
-This improves the depth and extent of turfgrass rooting (right), and it can help save money on your water bill.
+This improves the depth and the extent of turfgrass rooting (right), and it can help save money on your water bill.

 Most home lawns are subject to thatch accumulation.
 Left unmanaged, it impedes water, fertilizer and pesticide effectiveness.
 Core aeration combines soil with the thatch debris, so soil organisms are better able to break down the thatch and reduce its accumulation.